U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much U.S. electricity is generated from renewable energy?

-U.S. power plants used renewable energy sources, including water (hydroelectric), wind, biomass wood and waste, geothermal, and solar, to generate about 13% of the electricity produced in the United States during 2014.
+U.S. power plants used renewable energy sources, including water, wind, biomass wood and waste, geothermal, and solar, to generate about 13% of the electricity produced in the United States during 2015.

-The largest share of electricity generated by renewable sources in 2014 came from hydroelectric power (48%), followed by wind (34%), biomass wood (8%), biomass waste (4%), geothermal (3%), and solar (3%).
-However, 2014 was the first year that solar, wind, and other nonhydro renewable energy sources combined to generate more electricity on an annual basis than the amount generated by hydropower.
+The largest share of electricity generated by renewable sources in 2015 came from hydroelectric power (46%), followed by wind (35%), biomass wood (8%), solar (5%), biomass waste (3%), and geothermal (3%).
+In 2015, for the second year in a row, solar, wind, and other nonhydro renewable energy sources combined to generate more electricity on an annual basis than the amount of electricity generated by hydropower.

 - Almost all hydroelectric capacity was built before the mid-1970s, and much of it is located at dams operated by federal agencies.

-- Biomass waste is mostly municipal solid waste that is burned in waste-to-energy power plants.
+- Biomass waste is mostly municipal solid waste or gases from landfills that are burned in waste-to-energy power plants.

 - Most electricity generation from wood biomass occurs at lumber and paper mills.
 These facilities use wood waste to provide much of their own steam and electricity needs.

-- The amount of electricity generated by wind has increased substantially in the past decade.
-This increase is largely attributed to the availability of federal financial incentives and renewable portfolio standards mandated by state governments.
+- The amount of electricity generated by wind has increased substantially in the past eight years.
+This increase is largely attributed to the construction of new wind turbines, which is encouraged by the availability of federal financial incentives and renewable portfolio standards (RPS) mandated by state governments.

 The availability of renewable resources can vary

 The amount of electricity generated by hydroelectric sources increases and decreases on an annual basis.
 This variation occurs primarily because of changes in rainfall and because of the amount of snowfall or melting snow in watersheds where hydroelectric dams are located.
-Like hydroelectric power, the amount of electricity generated from wind and solar resources can fluctuate as a result of daily and seasonal patterns associated with these energy sources.
-Electricity generation from biomass (wood and waste) and geothermal energy is normally consistent because the availability of these resources is generally steady.
+Like hydroelectric power, the amount of electricity generated from wind and solar resources can fluctuate as a result of daily and seasonal weather patterns.
+Electricity generation from biomass (wood and waste) and geothermal energy is relatively consistent because the availability of these resources is generally steady.

-The United States is second worldwide in renewable electricity generation
+The United States is ranked second in the world in renewable electricity generation

 China leads the world in the total amount of electricity generated from renewable sources, largely because of recent capacity additions provided by increased hydroelectric power generation.
 China is followed by the United States, Brazil, and Canada in the amount of electricity generated from renewable sources.
 Although China leads all nations in the total amount of electricity generated from renewable sources, the United States produces the most electricity from nonhydroelectric renewable sources.